backtus/ghost-local-CMS/readme.md

 ### Installing

-A **secrets.env** file has to be created at the same level as **docker-compose.yml** and it should contain the following (replace with your domain, secret keys and DO-region):
+A **secrets.env** file has to be created at the same level as **docker-compose.yml** (or even better in your container-orchestrator like Portainer) and it should contain the following (replace with your domain, secret keys and DO-region):

 ```
 storage__active=digitalocean